Chapter 13: The Covenant

 “They’ll ask how you happened to be on that road at night.”

 “I drive survey routes after hours when the lots are empty.
-Rook and I do site runs.
-It’s in my billing records.”
+Better sight lines, no traffic, no property owners asking questions.
+Rook and I do site runs regularly.
+It’s in my billing records — I’ve logged night surveys on four projects this year.”

 “February fourteenth,” she said.